Mar 22, 2023

-Ramadan starts on the evening of 2nd April and will last throughout the month.
+Ramadan starts on the evening of 22nd March and will last until 21st April.
 HR Magazine looks at how we can all support colleagues during this period.

 First published on hrmagazine.co.uk